Frank Newsam: Education and war service

 Newsam was born in Barbados, where his father William Elias Newsam held a post in the British Colonial Service.
 He went to school at Harrison College in Barbados, and then won an open scholarship in classics to St John's College, Oxford in 1911.
 Newsam graduated in 1915 with second classes in each of Mods and Greats, his failure to take a first being later ascribed to his desire to enjoy life while at university.

 Newsam (who had been a member of the Inns of Court Officers' Training Corps) was then commissioned as a Second Lieutenant in the Royal Irish Regiment.
 He saw active service in Ireland and was wounded during the Easter Rising in 1916; during the First World War he served in Belgium, France, the Punjab and Afghanistan.

 In September 1918, while a Lieutenant, he was awarded the Military Cross; the citation referred to him going "forward collecting all stragglers and reorganising the line when one of the companies commenced to retire", so restoring the offensive capability of his unit.

 Late in the war, Newsam served with the first battalion of the 30th Punjabis in India (in October 1919 he was promoted to the rank of Captain in the Indian Army Reserve of Officers).
 He served again in Ireland after the armistice, but after demobilisation in 1919 he joined the teaching staff at Harrow School under Dr Lionel Ford.
 Newsam was at Harrow for only a brief period while waiting for the result of the Class I Competition for the Home Civil Service.
 In July 1920 he was informed that he had passed, and he then joined the Children's Division of the Home Office.

 Early career

 Newsam made his mark in the division, and in 1924 was picked by the then Permanent Secretary Sir John Anderson, as Anderson's own private secretary.
 Having come to trust Newsam's abilities, Anderson retained him in this post despite Newsam's promotion to principal in 1925.
 There were some who saw him as a "power behind the throne" in assisting Anderson.

 In 1927, Anderson placed Newsam in an even more pivotal post as Principal Private Secretary to the Secretary of State for Home Affairs (Home Secretary) – responsible for administering the office of the political head of the department.
-Newsam held this key position for over five years, assisting Home Secretaries William Joynson-Hicks ('Jix'), J. R. Clynes, Sir Herbert Samuel, and Sir John Gilmour.
+Newsam held this key position for over five years, assisting Home Secretaries William Joynson-Hicks, J. R. Clynes, Sir Herbert Samuel, and Sir John Gilmour.
 Especially after Anderson left in 1932 (his successor Sir Russell Scott came from the Treasury with little knowledge of the operation of the Home Office), no other civil servant rivalled his experience.
 For his part, Newsam learned a great deal about the operations of senior politicians and of Parliament.